-- If goods in a hub in country A are owned by a company in Member State A and sold directly to a consumer in Member State B, the transaction should be reported with code 1.2 (i.e. there is a financial transaction between the private consumer in country B and a company in country A). - If goods in a hub in Member State A are owned by a company in Member State B and sold to a private consumer in country B, the transaction should be reported with code 3.1 or 3.2, as there is no direct sale to private consumer from a company outside of country B, and the movement of goods from Member State A to Member State B can be seen as movement of goods from a warehouse. - If goods in a hub in Member State A are owned by a company in another Member State than Member State A or B and sold to a private consumer in Member State B, export from country A should be reported under code 3.1 or 3.2 and imports to country B should be reported under code 12.
+If goods in a hub in Member State A are owned by a company in Member State A and sold directly to a consumer in Member State B, the transaction should be reported with code 1.2 both in state A and in state B (i.e. there is a financial transaction between a company from Member State A and a private consumer from Member State B).
+If goods in a hub in Member State A are owned by a company in Member State B and sold to a private consumer in country B, the transaction should be reported with code 3.1 or 3.2, in both states, as there is no direct sale to private consumer from a company outside of country B, and the movement of goods from Member State A to Member State B can be seen as movement of goods from a warehouse.

+If goods in a hub in Member State A are owned by a company from Member State C and sold to a private consumer in Member State B, export from country A should be reported under code 3.1 or 3.2, because it can be considered movement of goods from the warehouse, without exchange of ownership, and imports to country B should be reported under code 1.2.

-If code 1.2 is used to report intra-EU exports to private consumers, the code for unknown partner (QV9999999999) should be indicated in the CUI Partner field.
+If code 1.2 is used to report intra-EU exports to private consumers, the code for unknown partner (QV99999999999) should be indicated in the CUI Partner field.